Improving Character Error Rate Is Not Equal to Having Clean Speech: Speech Enhancement for ASR Systems with Black-box

 \fi \if0

 \fi \if0

 \fi

 Next, we compared the CER-centric SE model with the conventional one, i.e., 4th and 5th rows in Table~\ref{tb:ablation}.
 Note that there was only one different aspect in that it was trained by applying standard MSE to the differences between the output and ground-truth clean spectrograms instead of our CER-centric training scheme.
 As shown in Table~\ref{tb:ablation}, the conventional SE model showed improvements in all metrics except the score of CER compared to those of input noisy signals.
-On the other hand, our method, i.e., the CER-centric SE, certainly improved the score of CER only although almost all other metrics related to perceptual quality and the degree of noise level suppression were comparable or inferior to those of input noisy signals.
+On the other hand, our method, i.e., the CER-centric SE, certainly improved the score of CER only although all metrics except for CER were inferior to those of the conventional SE model.
 Actually, much more noise obviously remained in our result compared with the conventional SE model's one as shown in Fig.~\ref{fig:comp_spec}.
 From these results, we can conclude that aiming at clean speech does not always improve CER.
 In other words, the effective degree of noise level suppression that improves CER depends on which AM is in the ASR system.
 Therefore, these experimental results show that conventional SE models aiming to bring the input noisy signal close to the clean one do not contribute much to improving CER.
-On the other hand, our method could improve CER by 7.3\% relative keeping the appropriate degree of noise level suppression which is suitable for the ASR system.
+On the other hand, our method could improve CER by 8.8\% relative keeping the appropriate degree of noise level suppression which is suitable for the ASR system.